 From there, onto the next Wednesday trade.

-And over the past 27 trades, if every trade recommendation was taken, 23 would have been winners.
+Since inception in October 2019 of the past 23 trades, if every trade recommendation was taken, 19 would have been winners.

-Even factoring in those 4 losers, if just $1000 was put into each of these trades, you could have been sitting on nearly $4,350 in profit.
+Even factoring in those 4 losers, if just $1000 was put into each of these trades, you could have been sitting on nearly $3,071 in profit.